MAPSS: Manifold-based Assessment of Perceptual Source Separation: Introduction

-In this paper, we introduce the Perceptual Separation (PS) and Perceptual Match (PM), the first measures for source separation that functionally disentangle leakage and self-distortion.
-For every reference frame, at a 50 and 10 frames-per-second rate for speech and music mixtures, respectively, we synthesize a bank of fundamental distortions motivated by psycho-acoustic and auditory theory \cite{gabrielsson1979perceived, Jekosch2004, wilson2014characterisation, bannister2024muddy}.
-Then, a pretrained self-supervised model, e.g., wav2vec 2.0~\cite{baevski2020wav2vec}, is used to independently encode the waveform of references, distortions, and system outputs across all sources, producing high-dimensional frame-wise representations.
-These are aggregated and projected via diffusion maps~\cite{coifman2006diffusion} onto a low-dimensional manifold, where a key property of the diffusion maps ensures that Euclidean distances on this manifold align with dissimilarities between encoded representations.
-Harnessing this property and the geometric structures that distortions form around their references on the manifold, then the Mahalanobis distance from an output embedding to its own cluster is used to calculate the PM, whereas PS also accounts for the distance to the nearest foreign cluster.
-Because these manifolds are learned at tens of milliseconds resolution, low PS pinpoints cross-talk frames, while low PM isolates self‑distortion, indicating actionable debugging cues.
-We derive theoretical deterministic error radius and non‑asymptotic, high-probability confidence intervals (CIs) for both measures.
-These bounds enable frame-level guarantees on the reliability of the measures.
+We introduce the Perceptual Separation (PS) and Perceptual Match (PM), the first measures for source separation that functionally disentangle leakage and self-distortion.
+Inspired by auditory theory~\citep{gabrielsson1979perceived, Jekosch2004, wilson2014characterisation, bannister2024muddy}, we apply a set of fundamental distortions to every reference waveform, intended to create a wide cover of perceptual auditory field around the reference.
+These distortions range from mildly-intrusive short-tailed reverberations to highly degrading hard clipping.
+A pretrained self-supervised model, e.g., wav2vec 2.0~\citep{baevski2020wav2vec}, is used to independently encode the waveforms of references, distortions, and system outputs across all sources, in a resolution as high as 75 frames-per-second.
+These representations are aggregated and projected via a manifold learning technique called diffusion maps~\citep{coifman2006diffusion} onto a low-dimensional manifold.
+A key property of diffusion maps aligns Euclidean distances between points on the manifold with dissimilarities between their encoded representations.
+On the manifold, PM quantifies self-distortion by measuring how far an output lies from its attributed reference and the distortions, whereas PS quantifies leakage by comparing these distances with the output proximity to non-attributed references and distortions.